 - iv.
 The Metro Manila Flood Management Project (MMFMP) (the "Project") relates to the key element (3) of the Master Plan that addresses drainage issues in Metro Manila.
-Besides the interventions for the pumping stations and related waterways and drainage channels, the Project will also support improvements to solid waste management in waterways that are served by pumping stations and also physical resettlement and economic rehabilitation of project affected persons (PAPs) that would be obstructing the proper operation and maintenance (O&M) of the drainage systems.
+Besides the interventions for the pumping stations and related waterways and drainage channels, the Project will also support improvements to solid waste management in waterways that are served by pumping stations and physical resettlement and economic rehabilitation of project affected persons (PAP) that would be obstructing the proper operation and maintenance (O&M) of the drainage systems.
 The majority of the PAPs are Informal Settler Families (ISF) residing within the technical footprint areas of existing pumping stations which are to be rehabilitated or upgraded. - v.
-Resettlement will be unavoidable where dwellings and structures established by informal settlers impede the flow or inhibit access for effective maintenance and operation of the facilities.
-The area of influence is referred to as the 'technical footprint'.
-The technical footprint covers the pumping station and its related facilities as well as sections of waterways serving the pumping stations.
-The physical limits of technical footprints for waterways are established on the basis of hydrological and engineering criteria for each drainage area.
-Waterway sections within the technical footprint are typically in relatively close proximity to the pumping facility.
+The Government of the Philippines launched in 2011 the Oplan Likas Program: Lipat para lwas Kalamidad At Sakit (Operational Plan: Evacuation to Prevent Calamity and Sickness).
+The objective of the PhP 50 billion Oplan Likas Program was to relocate about